chronicle/detection-rules/tools/content_manager/README.md

 <span style="color: red;">**Warning**</span>: Deleting data tables is a
 destructive action.
-It is not reversible, so please take a backup of your data tables before running this command.
+It is not reversible, so please take a backup of your data tables before running this command if needed.

 Note: The deletion of a data table will fail if it is referenced by a rule.